-When looking for your real estate niche, one good option is to invest in multi-family real estate in Metro Detroit.
-In this post, we offer a few things investors should be aware of before buying duplexes, quads, or an apartment building in Metro Detroit.
+When looking for your real estate niche, one good option is to invest in multi-family real estate in Detroit.
+In this post, we offer a few things investors should be aware of before buying duplexes, quads, or an apartment building in Detroit.

 Do you want to diversify your real estate portfolio?
-Investing in multi-family properties in Metro Detroit is a great way to do it!
+Investing in multi-family properties in Detroit is a great way to do it!
 With one transaction, you can quickly be the proud owner of several rentable units, all of which can provide you with a steady income each and every month.
 Before you jump into multi-family real estate investment, there are a few things you should know.
-Here are 5 things you should know about investing in multi-family properties in Metro Detroit.
+Here are 5 things you should know about investing in multi-family properties in Detroit.

 Finding The Right Tenants